mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 ## The Problem

-This post is made mostly as a response to [Learning Elixir, Frst Impressions](https://elixirforum.com/t/learning-elixir-frst-impressions-plz-dont-kill-me) posted yesterday at [Elixir Forum](https://elixirforum.com).
+This post is made mostly as a response to [Learning Elixir, First Impressions](https://elixirforum.com/t/learning-elixir-frst-impressions-plz-dont-kill-me) posted yesterday at [Elixir Forum](https://elixirforum.com).
 The real matter I have finally come to writing this would be I feel a necessity to sum up what I constantly tell to my colleagues, mates and wife.
 Here it is:

 >
 #### thou shalt not make into thee any graven image; do not worship anything or anybody blindly